Pilot licensing in the United Kingdom: Instructor and Examiner ratings

 Flight Instructor and Examiner ratings extend the holder's privileges to act, respectively, as an instructor and to act as an examiner for proficiency checks and skill tests.
 These ratings both exist in a variety of forms whose domains, or ranges of privileges, are for specified aircraft operations.

 Medical certification

 To use their licence, a pilot must have a valid medical certificate or make a medical declaration.

 For UK Part-FCL licences, a UK Part-Med certificate is required.
 UK Part-Med was inherited from EASA Part-Med.
 For the LAPL, an LAPL medical certificate can be issued by some GPs.
 For the PPL, a Class 2 Medical is required, which can be issued by an AeroMedical Examiner (AME).
 For the CPL, a Class 1 Medical is required.
-Initial Class 1 Medical examinations must be carried out by an Aero-Medical Centre (AeMC), but subsequent ones can be issued by an AeroMedical Examiner.
+Initial Class 1 Medical examinations must be carried out by an Aero-Medical Centre (AeMC), but revalidations can be issued by an AeroMedical Examiner.

 For UK licences other than Part-FCL licences, a pilot may make a Pilot Medical Declaration (PMD) instead of gaining a medical certificate.
 PMDs are not automatically recognised outside of UK airspace.